glados-egg/glados/README.md

 <img width="426" alt="image" src="https://user-images.githubusercontent.com/103392098/162673025-1ef28799-cd83-4afe-96c4-00b4bf345df6.png">

-A mini-game based on Portal's GLaDOS, with its own sub-mini-games, can be played and won.
+A game based on Portal's GLaDOS, with its own mini-games, can be played and won.
 The winner gets 'cake'.
 This project is probably best described as an attempt at humor.

-## Add this easter-egg to any webpage by adding...
+## Add this easter-egg to any webpage by adding these lines to the html of your page.
+### It goes right above the ```</head>``` tag of your page:
 ```
 <script src="https://ajax.googleapis.com/ajax/libs/jquery/3.1.0/jquery.min.js"></script>
 <script src="https://glados-egg.github.io/glados/main.js"></script>
 ```

-...before the ```</head>``` tag.

 <details>
   <summary>Spoilers:</summary>